Tomb Raider: Anniversary Controls & Gameplay Notes

 4/11/08 - Added note on artifacts and relics to the section on saving and checkpoints.

-Special thanks to the following players for help with the controls for the consoles I don't own: Tiri Li, Teej, Rai and Tony (PS2), Tiffany (Xbox 360), and Russell (PSP).
+Special thanks to the following players for help with the controls for the consoles I don't own: Tiri Li, Teej, Rai and Tony (PS2), Tiffany (Xbox 360), and Russell and Tanner (PSP).
 I couldn't do it without you guys!